Can

 Smoke machines create thick white smoke, whereas hazers

-create a thinner haze which can be seen when beams of light strike
+create a thinner haze effect which is barely visible but can definitely be seen when beams of light

-it.
-Hazers are often used when the blast of smoke from a smoke machine
+strike it.
+Hazers are often used when the blast of smoke from a

-would be too intrusive or noisy.
-The visibility of smoke created
+smoke machine would be too intrusive or noisy.
+The visibility of

-by smoke machines means they're used for special effects, fire training,
+smoke created by smoke machines means they're used for special effects,

-and all of the other applications mentioned on this site.
-Hazers
+fire training, and all of the other applications mentioned on this

 Check out our list of all smoke